tapaswenipathak/Internship/README.md

 I will penning the ideas/topics under https://github.com/alice-sieve org.

 Research intern should work on any tasks from the above list.
+You should know latex.

 # Django Internship
 ----------------------